ChuanxinZhai/ChuanxinZhai/README.md

 Welcome to my GitHub!
 This is Chesson Zhai, and you can call me Chesson.

 ### For me
-Now, fresh graduate, looking for a job as a product manager or data analyst.
+Now, fresh graduateyingji, looking for a job as a product manager or data analyst.

 (2023.9-2025.1) MSc: The University of Warwick (UoW), Warwick Manufacturing Group (WMG), e-Commerce and Digital Analytics (ecda) of e-Business Management (eBM).